EMRL/stir/README.md

 [![Build Status](https://travis-ci.org/EMRL/deploy.svg?branch=master)](https://travis-ci.org/EMRL/deploy)

-This is a multi-use deployment script, with a focus on publishing web apps to live environments.
+`deploy` is a shell script designed to speed up and automate project deployment.
+Its main focus is Wordpress websites, but it can be used with any code repository.
 This script is in daily use at [EMRL](http://emrl.com), an advertising, design, and development agency in northern California.
 If you have any questions, please feel free to contact us.

+Please note that our documentation here is nearly useless, and there is quite a bit of setup involved in getting this running reliably.
+A full setup guide is coming soon™.

 [View Changelog](https://github.com/EMRL/deploy/blob/master/CHANGELOG.md)